gazjosef/weather-map/README.md

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `gazjosef`, `weather-app`, `twitter_handle`, `gareth-h-a32448191`, `gmail`, `email`, `Weather App`, `project_description` -->

-This is a classic Blackjack game built with Vite, React, and TypeScript.
-The game is designed for a solo player against the dealer, following standard Blackjack rules with the option to double down.

-Key Features
-Custom Hook for Deck Management – A custom hook dynamically creates and shuffles the deck.
-Game State Management with Context API & Reducer – Uses the Context API with a reducer to handle game logic, including player and dealer hands, turn progression, and scoring.
-Styled with Styled-Components – The UI is built with styled-components, allowing for modular and theme-friendly styling.
-This project demonstrates the power of React hooks, reducers, and state management in creating an interactive and responsive game.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With